-Kat’s Shade + Light eye palette of matte shades is perfect for that ‘no makeup’ look or a subtle smoky eye.
-It comes with three sets of four colors (base/contour/highlight/define), any of which can complete a lovely look for eyes.
+Kat’s Shade + Light eye palette of matte shades is perfect for that ‘no makeup’ look or a subtle smokey eye.
+This palette has three sets of four colors (base/contour/highlight/define), any one of which can complete a lovely look for eyes.

-All of the shades are matte, which are the easiest to apply without error and the most forgiving of the eyeshadow finishes.
-From left to right, the quads of color are Neutral, Cool and Warm tones.
-Although, all of these sets seem to be universal—you can’t really mess up with these.
-And, I mix and match the shades between quads of color to customize my look.
-This is great palette to just have fun with the application (no rules).
+All of these shades are matte.
+Which, is the easiest finish to apply without error and the most forgiving.
+From left to right, the quads of color are: Neutral, Cool and Warm tones.
+All of these sets seem to be universal—you can’t really mess up with these.
+And, I mix and match the shades between quads of color to customize a look.
+This is great palette that you can just have fun with, and experiment with the application of color (no rules).

 In this post, I’ll also show you the Makeup Revolution dupe of this particular palette, which they call Ultra Eye Contour Light & Shade.
 If you are looking for a cheaper version, the Makeup Forever palette is a good choice as it is very, very similar in many ways.
 The Kat Von D palette is slightly more pigmented, with better staying quality but Makeup Revolution’s shades are very good copies.

 Kat Von D’s Shade + Light palette comes in a sleek hard sided case with the name of the palette in raised, shiny black letters on the lid.
-It snaps shut, to close securely, ensuring that it stays shut in transit and the colors don’t get damaged by any gosling in your bag.
+It snaps shut, to close securely, ensuring that it stays shut in transit and the colors don’t get damaged by any jostling around in your bag.
 The inside of the top of the lid has a full size mirror, which is handy.
-Although, this does not come with any brushes or applicators.
+However, note that it does not come with any brushes or applicators.

 The hues are all very finely milled, velvety soft to the touch and feel virtually weightless on.
 I wear them with a primer, and have not experienced any fall-out.
 I know that the palette is defined as for ‘eyes’ but the shades actually can have a variety of uses: